TechnicalPursuit/TIBET/README.md

 # Quick Start

-Once you've installed the TIBET platform you utilize the `tibet` command to assist with application creation, configuration, testing, and deployment.
+Once you've installed TIBET you use the `tibet` command to handle application creation, configuration, testing, and deployment.

-To create a standalone TIBET client/server application enter the following command, replacing {path} with the name for your new application.
+To create a standalone TIBET application enter the following command, replacing {path} with the name for your new application.
 Note that the name must represent a valid directory name for the operating system you are running on:

     tibet clone tibet {path}

-Navigate to your new application directory and start the TIBET server by entering the following (replace {path} with your application name):
+Navigate to your new application directory and start the TIBET server by entering the following commands (replace {path} with your application name):

-    cd {path}
-    npm start
+    cd {path}     // or your platform's equivalent npm start

 Open the application's boot page (index.html) in a modern web browser:

     http://127.0.0.1:3000/index.html

 Congratulations.
-You're running a new TIBET application with the development environment ready to support any changes you wish to make.
+You're running a new TIBET application with the TIBET development environment ready to support any changes you wish to make.
-For details on the IDE see the documentation at <http://www.technicalpursuit.com>.
+For TIBET IDE documentation see <http://www.technicalpursuit.com>.

 # Help

-You can get help on your options at any time by issuing the help command:
+You can get help on the `tibet` command by entering:

     tibet help

 # Server Options

-A TIBET-based server isn't your only option.

-TIBET 5.0 is server-agnostic to the point of being able to run without a server of any kind.
-With TIBET you can use any REST server technology you desire including no server at all.
+With TIBET you can use any REST-capable server you desire -- or no server.
+TIBET is entirely server-agnostic.

 ### TIBET